BattleToady/BattleToady/README.md

 - 👋 Hi, I’m @BattleToady
-- 👀 🌱I’m interested in AI, DS, ML, NLP, CV learning it.
+- 👀 🌱I’m interested in AI, DS, ML, NLP, CV.
 - 📫 How to reach me on LinkedId: https://www.linkedin.com/in/vladyslav-holdovanskyi-708418202/

 <!---